lnxsrt/multjumpctrl/README.md

 **multjumpctrl** uses an arduino compatible board to "pull down" motherboard jumpers via serial control.
 Simply connect arduino digital pins to motherboard multiplier and/or FSB headers, arduino TTL to a TTL to RS232 converter, RS232 converter to your motherboard serial header.
 The QuickBasic 4.5 **MULTJUMP.bas** will send the commands to arduino to toggle the jumpers.
 ![alt text](https://github.com/lnxsrt/multjumpctrl/raw/master/multjump.png)
 ## How does MULTJUMP.bas work?
 It sends the serial commands to the arduino, verifing that they are applied correctly.
 It also can reboot the computer to activate your new jumper settings.
-Additionally, it will report ERRORLEVEL so that you can add it to your game start batch file to automate jumper settings for various games.
+Additionally, it will report ERRORLEVEL so that you can add it to your game start batch file to automate jumper settings.

 Use the below syntax to set pins to a value (0 = pull down, 1 = pull up, 2 = float)